hillbw/exify-office/README.md

 Compress the included sample file:

-This will create a file called hello_world.doce ('e' for Efficient) in the same directory as the given docx file.
+This will create a file called schedule.xlse ('e' for Efficient) in the same directory as the given xls file.

 ```
-$ ./exify_office.sh samples/hello_world.docx
+$ ./exify_office.sh samples/schedule.xlsx
 ```

 Decompress